Pila, Laguna: Demographics

-In the 2010 Philippine census, it has a population of 46,534 people with a total land area of 31.2 km2.
-In the 2020 census, the population of Pila, Laguna, was 54,613 people, with a density of sigfig 54,613/31.20.
+In the 2024 census, the population of Pila was 57,776 people, with a density of sigfig 57,776/31.20.

 Tourism

-The National Historical Institute of the Philippines (now National Historical Commission of the Philippines) declared the town plaza and surrounding ancestral houses a National Historical Landmark on May 17, 2000, by NHI Resolution no. 2, series of 2002.
-It cited Pila as an early pre-Hispanic center of culture and trade in Laguna known as La Noble Villa de Pila and has been recognized as one of the country's more important archeological sites where clay potteries were discovered in excavations made in Pinagbayanan in 1967.
-The historic town of Pila is bounded by General Luna Street in the north, M. H. del Pilar Street in the east, Mabini Street in the south, and Bonifacio Street in the west, and including the Pila Elementary School, and the Juan Fuentes and Santiago Fernandez house.
+The National Historical Institute of the Philippines (now the National Historical Commission of the Philippines) declared the town plaza and surrounding ancestral houses a National Historical Landmark on May 17, 2000, by NHI Resolution No. 2 series of 2000.
+It cited Pila as an early pre-Hispanic center of culture and trade in Laguna known as La Noble Villa de Pila, and has been recognized as one of the country's more important archeological sites where clay potteries were discovered through excavations conducted in Pinagbayanan in 1967.
+The historic town of Pila is bounded by General Luna Street in the north, M. H. del Pilar Street in the east, Mabini Street in the south, and Bonifacio Street in the west, including the Pila Elementary School and the Juan Fuentes and Santiago Fernandez house.

 On July 9, 2002, the Roman Catholic Diocese of San Pablo proclaimed the parish church of San Antonio de Padua de Pila as the Diocesan Shrine of St. Anthony.
-According to Philippine historian, Dr. Luciano Santiago, it is the only town in the Philippines that is formally recognized as a historical site by both the church and the state.
+According to Philippine historian, Dr. Luciano Santiago, it is the only town in the Philippines formally recognized as a historical site by both the church and the state.